NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Reinforced Chassis.md

 Your body is designed to be particularly resilient.
-Your chassis is medium armor in the plate armor group that grants a +4 item bonus to AC, a Dex cap of +1, a check penalty of -2, a speed penalty of -5 feet, and a Strength value of +3.
+Your chassis is made from reinforced armor plating that grants a +3 item bonus to AC with a Dexterity cap of +1.
+If you are at least 5th level, the item bonus increases to +4 and at 10th level it increases to +5.
 You can never wear other armor or remove your chassis; however, you still don't become [[Conditions/Fatigued|Fatigued]] from sleeping.
-Finally, you can etch armor runes onto your chassis as normal.
+You can etch armor runes onto your chassis.

 **Enhancement** Your chassis becomes difficult to overcome.
 You gain the [[Actions/Chassis Deflection|Chassis Deflection]] reaction.

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*